 Bolívar marched his forces across the llanos of southern Venezuela and Eastern Colombia and up into the mountain highlands of the foothills of the Andes.
 His plan was to try to catch the Spanish unaware and take the lightly defended capital of Bogotá.

-What made his plan even more daring was the decision to begin his march at the start of the rainy season in May, crossing the plains while they were flooded.
+Bolívar’s plan was daring as he chose to begin his march at the start of the rainy season in May, crossing the plains while they were flooded.
 The floods made the going tough but helped hide his movements from the Spanish.

 After crossing through the humid, flooded plains, Bolívar’s forces then marched up into the cold of the mountains.
 They were ill equipped for the cold and many fell ill and died.
 However, he succeeded in crossing the mountains at the Parámo de Pisba pass by July 5.